 When Should I Use Short-Term Health Insurance?

-Short-term health insurance may be the perfect solution if you have a gap between health insurance policies, such as when you are changing jobs.
+Short-term health insurance may be the perfect solution if you have a gap between health insurance policies, such as when you are changing jobs, or you are a freelancer and can't afford a plan on the Affordable Care Act (ACA) marketplace.

-You may be wondering what to do if you do not want to spring for more expensive options like COBRA coverage or those plans available through the Affordable Care Act.
-It's not a good idea financially to risk it and go without insurance because if you have a major medical emergency, you could find yourself hundreds of thousands of dollars into debt.
+You may be wondering what to do if you do not want to spring for more expensive options like COBRA coverage or those plans available through the ACA.
+It's not a good idea financially to risk it and go without insurance because, if you have a major medical emergency, you could find yourself hundreds of thousands of dollars in debt.

 That's where short-term health insurance comes in.
-Short-term health insurance can provide a low cost, short-term option to help you fill in the gaps you have health insurance coverage and can help you avoid having to pay for medical bills with no health insurance.
+Short-term health insurance can provide a low-cost, short-term option to help you fill in the gaps between health insurance coverage and can help you avoid the burden of pay for medical bills with no health insurance.

-Short-term health insurance can be very inexpensive, with monthly rates as low as $25 a month.
-However, keep in mind that all the plans all operate with a high deductible that must be met before insurance begins to pay medical costs.
+Short-term health insurance can be very inexpensive, with rates as low as $40 a month.
+However, keep in mind that all the plans come with a high deductible that must be met before the insurance begins to pay medical costs.

-Some plans provide full coverage once you have met the deductible other have additional coinsurance.
-If you are pregnant, most short-term health insurance will not cover you, and if your spouse is pregnant they may not cover you on an individual policy as well.
-Generally, short-term health insurance does not cover well medical visits or other routine care that would fall under an annual doctor's visit.
+Some plans provide full coverage once you have met the deductible, while others have additional coinsurance.
+Most plans do not cover preexisting conditions such as pregnancies.
+Generally, short-term health insurance does not cover well medical visits or other routine care that would fall under an annual doctor's visit, so all of these costs must be factored in when you're considering short-term insurance.

-If you are pregnant, you will have to explore other options.
+If you are pregnant or have another major preexisting condition, you will have to explore other options.
 You may qualify for health insurance under the health exchanges set up by your state for the Affordable Care Act.

 How Long Will Coverage Last?

 Short-term health insurance policies have a time limit on how long they will provide coverage.
 Under the Obama administration, you could only be covered for up to 90 days.
-However, these rules were recently relaxed and now you can secure short-term health insurance for up to a year.
+However, these rules were recently relaxed and now you can secure short-term health insurance for up to a year, with some renewal options for up to three years.

 Again, these policies are designed to protect you and your assets during the short lapses that you may have in your regular insurance coverage.
 An insurance agent can explain the differences in coverage and what you will be responsible for.

 Short-term health insurance does not meet the insurance requirements for the Affordable Care Act.
 This means that you may be penalized for the months that you use a short-term health insurance policy.
-However, that penalty will be eliminated in 2019.
+This law no longer applies federally, but more states are instituting health insurance mandates wth penalties.

 However, it can still protect you financially if you do have a major medical emergency.
 Be sure you consider all of your healthcare options, such as policies through the ACA or staying on your parents' health insurance, before signing on the dotted line.